 - Māra Rongoā / Māori Medicine Garden IPE pilot 2018: engagement-immersion activity involving medical, pharmacy and other students in the development of a traditional medicine garden at Te Kaika community hub in Caversham.

-During 2018 opportunities will be developed for IPE simulation learning and – potentially – ward-based learning.
-The IPE Clinical Reasoning Pilot 2018 trialled interprofessional learning for students at the start of the first semester, as they transitioned from the foundation to the advanced years of their degree programmes.
+In early 2018, the IPE Clinical Reasoning Pilot 2018 trialled interprofessional learning for students at the start of the first semester, as they transitioned from the foundation to the advanced years of their degree programmes.

 The INTERact programme was developed and implemented in Timaru from 2015, through a collaboration between South Canterbury District Health Board and University of Otago staff.